philipposk/AppMaker/README.md

 # Praiser
-Mike’s AI Chatbot — Trained to shower your chosen hero with endless praise!
+Praiser AI Chatbot — Trained to shower your chosen hero with endless praise!